MDZHX/goal-bruins/README.md

 ## Known Problems

-* Due to performance issues, the app might crash upon frequent user input (clicking) in a short period of time.
+* Due to performance issues, the app might exhibit unexpected behavior upon frequent user interactions in a short period of time.
 * Creating goals only works when the filter is set to "All".
 * The filtering results by creation time might be inaccurate in certain situations, as there are currently problems coordinating local time with server time.